Rolls-Royce Trent XWB: Operations

 On 2 September 2024, a Trent XWB powered Cathay Pacific A350-1000 suffered an in-flight engine fire.
 The aircraft was able to land safely, and the airline conducted an inspection of all 48 of its A350s, finding several with a defect similar to the incident aircraft, said to be a damaged flexible fuel line.
 The European Union Aviation Safety Agency announced that it would require a one-time inspection of Trent XWB engines as a result of the incident.

+In December 2024, Airbus introduced the Trent XWB-84 Enhanced Performance (EP), incorporating technical refinements that provide a further 1% reduction in fuel burn and a 2 dB noise reduction over the standard model.
+It is certified for 50% SAF blends, with future capability for 100% SAF, while improving the engine's overall hardware durability and fleet cost-efficiency.